roangelo.net

 From a logical viewpoint the Categories comprise the ways in which we think about things -- for instance, predicating qualities of substances -- but at the same time they are ways in which things actually exist: things are substances and actually have accidents.
 The Categories demand, therefore, not only a logical but also a metaphysical treatment.

-Is the proposition 'There are objects' a statement of fact -- in what context?
-About the proposition '3 + 4 = 7' we don't ask in what context.
-Is that because 'There are objects' is a statement of fact about the world (extra-mental reality) and therefore can be false?
-Is the proposition 'There are no objects' false or nonsense (an undefined combination of words)?
+Is the proposition 'There are physical objects' a statement of fact -- in what context?
+But about the proposition '3 + 4 = 7' we don't ask in what context.
+Is that because 'There are physical objects' is a statement of fact about the world (extra-mental reality) and therefore can be false?
+Is the proposition 'There are no physical objects' false -- or is it nonsense (an undefined combination of words)?

-Is the proposition 'There are substances and accidents' -- a statement about "extra-mental reality" in contrast to a "form of thought which is contributed by the mind alone"?
-(What would it be like if it were or if were not "contributed by the mind alone"?)
+Is the proposition 'There are substances and accidents' -- a statement about "extra-mental reality" in contrast to a "form of thought which is contributed by the mind alone" (Kant)?
 And the proposition 'Things change' or 'There are things that change'?

-"Things are substances and actually have accidents" is a rule or model of grammar: it is a way of characterizing or classifying things, not a very general statement of fact.
-In contrast 'Socrates has bulging eyes' is a statement of fact.
-(The word "actually", if it has any function, would make the proposition false -- not as a statement of fact, but as a rule of grammar.)
+"Things are substances and actually have accidents" (Aristotle) is a rule or model of grammar: it is a way of characterizing or classifying things, not a very general statement of fact.

-Professor Henry Veatch called Aristotle "the philosopher of common sense" -- is that what "There are substances and accidents" is?
-I cannot remember the example of a metaphysical proposition Veatch said was "true though trivial", but he did say, "It's just common sense!"
+Professor Henry Veatch called Aristotle "the philosopher of common sense" -- is that what "There are substances with accidents" is?
+I can't remember the example Veatch gave of a metaphysical proposition which he said was "true though trivial", but he did say about it, "It's just common sense!"
 Was he mistaken?
-Can a sentence be both a rule of grammar and a "just common sense" statement of fact?
-Is there no necessary difference (i.e. necessary if a distinction is to be maintained between sense and nonsense) between grammatical rules and statements of fact?
-Does Veatch make no distinction?
-In which case 'There are objects ', 'Two is a number' and 'Blue is a color' state extra-linguistic facts (i.e. facts about something other than the English language), as does 'There are no round squares'.
+Can a sentence be both a rule of grammar and a "just common sense" statement of fact -- maybe depending on context?
+If a distinction is to be maintained between sense and nonsense, mustn't a verifiable distinction be made between grammatical rules and statements of fact? ("Nothing is possible prior to that.
+I can't give it a foundation.")
+If Veatch makes no such distinction, then the propositions 'There are objects', 'Two is a number' and 'Blue is a color' state extra-linguistic facts (i.e. facts about something other than the grammar of the English language), as does 'There are no round squares'.

-[Berkeley: Locke's distinction between primary and secondary qualities is an illusion dependent "on that strange doctrine of abstract ideas" (Copleston, History V, V, 4; Principles of Human Knowledge 1, 11).
-And certainly, abstract ideas (i.e. abstract objects) do not exist in our world (Plato, Parmenides 133c).
-There is not in this world any such thing as solidness, size or motion "in general" (largeness, quickness, solidness).
-Size and motion are just as dependent as color, scent and sound on the perspective of the perceiver.]
+Berkeley: Locke's distinction between primary and secondary qualities is an illusion dependent "on that strange doctrine of abstract ideas" (Copleston, History, Volume V, V, 4; Principles of Human Knowledge 1, 11).
+And certainly, abstract ideas (i.e. "abstract objects") do not exist in our world (Plato, Parmenides 133c).
+There is not in this world any such thing as solidity, size or motion "in general" (largeness, quickness, solidness).
+Size and motion are just as dependent as color, scent and sound on the perspective of the perceiver.
+[Note]

 Phenomenology

-What the phenomenologist wants, if I understand (and I often don't), is to have unmediated access to reality; but to perceive bare, i.e. unconceptualized, things, is an impossibility: anything so perceived would be unintelligible (a completely unintelligible reality would be the only result, chaos; even to see shapes and colors requires the concepts 'shape' and 'color').
-An indescribable (i.e. cannot be put into words) reality is outside the purview (remit) of philosophy, because (Socratic) philosophy is "discourse of reason".
+What the phenomenologist wants, if I understand (and I very often don't), is to have unmediated access to reality; but to perceive bare, i.e. unconceptualized, things, is an impossibility: anything so perceived would be unintelligible (the only result would be chaos; even to see shapes and colors requires the concepts 'shape' and 'color').

 The "thing-in-itself" and Idealism

 The [idealist] transformation of the Kantian theory of knowledge into a metaphysics of reality carries with it, of course, certain important changes.
-For example, if with the elimination of the thing-in-itself [by Fichte] the world becomes the self-manifestation of thought or reason, the Kantian distinction between the a priori and the a posteriori loses its absolute character.
-And the categories, instead of being subjective forms or conceptual moulds of the human understanding, become categories of reality; they regain an objective status.
-(Copleston, A History of Philosophy, Volume VII (1963) I, 2)
+For example, if with the elimination of the thing-in-itself [by Fichte] the world becomes the self-manifestation of thought or reason, the Kantian ... categories, instead of being subjective forms or conceptual moulds of the human understanding, become categories of reality; they regain an objective status.
+(Copleston, History, Volume VII, I, 2)

-The expression 'thing-in-itself' is not the name of something, but its only meaning is instead that (1) all perception is concept-laden and (2) relative to a particular, but neither necessary nor exclusive, conception, and (3) any perception must, if it is not an hallucination, be the perception of something independent of the perceiver.
-But the expression 'thing-in-itself' is not the name of an "unknowable substratum" that someone might deny the existence of.
-(It functions as a grammatical reminder only.)
+The expression 'thing-in-itself' is not the name of anything.
+Rather, its meaning is that: (1) all perception is concept-laden: perception is relative to a particular, but neither necessary nor exclusive, conception; and (2) any perception must, if it is not an hallucination, be the perception of something independent of the perceiver.
+To deny the existence of the thing-in-itself is as impossible as is to affirm the existence of the thing-in-itself: a diacritical mark cannot be pronounced; a rule of grammar is a referee, not a player.

-[Of course there would still be a way to distinguish between mental and extra-mental reality, namely: whatever is independent of my will belongs to extra-mental reality (or the world).
-That would be one way to make the distinction, and to maintain objectivity.
-Of course, the criterion for making the distinction is not perfect, e.g. because I can somewhat control my body and yet my body belongs to extra-mental reality.
-(A basic description of consciousness or awareness.)]
+On the other hand, if the existence of the thing-in-itself is deniable, there is nonetheless a way, in Fichte's view, to distinguish between mental and extra-mental reality, namely: whatever is independent of my will belongs to extra-mental reality.
+That may be one way to make the distinction and maintain objectivity.
+But the criterion for making the distinction is flawed, e.g. because I can somewhat control my body and yet my body belongs to extra-mental reality, and I may not be able to control everything my imagination creates, e.g. hallucinations are independent of my will and yet they belong to mental reality only.
+(A basic description of consciousness, i.e. awareness.)

-For there to be objectivity, idealism seems to require that there be an "absolute perspective", which for Berkeley belongs to God, for Fichte, Schelling and Hegel either belongs to or is the Absolute.
-But the presumption of the phenomenologist doesn't reach so far as the idealist's: the former only wants to deconceptualize the things -- i.e. to see without preconceptions, to experience an "unconceptualized thing".
-The idealist has no need of that: for idealism the concepts we have belong not only to the individual human mind, but also to the supra-individual Absolute Mind.
-The grass really is green.
-The Absolute has no mis-conceptions.
+Therefore, if I understand, to escape complete subjectively (solipsism) idealism requires there to be an "absolute perspective", which for Berkeley belongs to God, for Fichte, Schelling and Hegel either belongs to or is the Absolute.
+But the presumption of the phenomenologist doesn't reach so far as the idealist's: the former only wants to deconceptualize things -- i.e. to see without preconceptions, to experience an "unconceptualized thing".
+But the idealist should have no need of that: because for idealism the concepts we have belong not only to the individual human mind, but also to the supra-individual Absolute Mind.
+And the Absolute has no mis-conceptions, unless it can misconceive its own ideas.
+Which would be absurd.

-Comment: "the Absolute" seems an abstraction (and maybe a "composition" (Boethius) as well, for consciousness is abstracted from the individual, then consciousness and universality are composed into a supra-individual Consciousness); is this particular taking apart and putting together various elements of experience and thought nonsense?) of dubious meaning.
-Anyway, it is madness to hypothesize it.
+Comment: "the Absolute" seems an abstraction of dubious meaning.
+And maybe a "composition" (Boethius) as well, for consciousness is abstracted from the individual, then consciousness and universality are composed into a supra-individual Consciousness.
+Is this particular taking apart and putting together various elements of experience and thought nonsense?
+Anyway, it seems madness to hypothesize it, the creation of pure metaphysical speculation.

-The question is: what is the logic of language (the verifiable distinction between sense and nonsense) here?
-Is the proposition 'There are no objects' nonsense, an undefined combination of words or is it a false statement of fact?
-Does it belong to grammar (an explanation of the use of language) or to common sense -- i.e. common experience?
+The question: what is the logic of language (the verifiable distinction between sense and nonsense) here?
+Is the proposition 'There are no physical objects' nonsense, an undefined combination of words, or is it a false statement of fact?
+Does it belong to grammar (an explanation of the use of language) or to common sense -- i.e. verifiable public experience?
 I can describe the proposition 'There are substances and accidents' as grammar (I can explain the meaning of Aristotle's jargon).
 But can I describe a use for it as a statement of fact?

 And its negation?
-The proposition 'There are no objects' seems related to "Why is there something rather than nothing?"
+The proposition 'There are no physical objects' seems related to "Why is there something rather than nothing?"
 Both want to wipe the slate clean.
-When Wittgenstein says "[the language game] is there -- like our life" (OC § 559), is he talking nonsense?
+When Wittgenstein says "the language game is there -- like our life" (OC § 559), is he talking nonsense?
 'There is our life.'
 'There is a world: objects, space, motion, memory, ideas.'

 Here the understanding seems to run into a wall.
 Here, I'd say: If there is to be a distinction between sense and nonsense, we have to make a distinction between rules of grammar (definitions) and statements of (extra-linguistic) fact.
-The proposition 'There are round squares' is not false; it is nonsense, i.e. it is a combination of words with no use in the language (It is nonsense because it is a contradiction in sense, however, not because it is a contradiction in form).
-The contrary account -- the account that does not make that distinction -- supposes that every combination of words with the form statement-of-fact states a fact.
-It is the absence of a logic of language.
+The proposition 'There are round squares' is not false; it is nonsense, i.e. it is a combination of words with no normal use in the language.
+The contrary account -- the account that does not make that distinction -- supposes that every combination of words with the form statement-of-fact states a true or false fact.
+It is the absence of a logic of language, because it does not allow that some statements, rather than being true or false, may be nonsense.

 "Statements of fact are informative."
-Can you say the proposition 'There are objects' is uninformative about extra-grammatical reality?
-What you can say is that it is not a move in any "language game"; normally it has no use in the language.
-Compare the propositions 'There are cats' or 'There are fairies', for these may be true or false statements about the world of experience.
-Can we describe a context in which the proposition -- i.e. combination of words -- 'There are objects' has a use?
+Can you say the proposition 'There are physical objects' is uninformative about extra-grammatical reality?
+What you can say is that it is not a move in any language game; as we normally use our language, it has no use in the language.
+Compare the proposition 'There are cats' for that may be a true or false statement about the world of experience.
+Can we describe a context in which the proposition -- i.e. combination of words -- 'There are physical objects' has a use?
 (Maybe, if there is a metaphysical use of language.)
-In that context it is not nonsense.
+In that context it would not be nonsense.

 Contradiction versus "first principles"

-"I have to distinguish between a definition and a statement of fact, as I have to distinguish between concepts (ideas) and things (objects, phenomena), and as I have to distinguish between sense and nonsense in language.
+"I have to distinguish between the definition of a word (convention) and a statement of fact (hypothesis), as I have to distinguish between concepts (ideas) and things (objects, phenomena), and as I have to distinguish between sense and nonsense in language.
 Prior to that philosophy, or discourse of reason, is impossible." (cf. PG i § 81, p.
 126-127) Like the principle of contradiction.

 Or unlike it.
-For if anything might claim to be innate or knowable a priori it is the principle of contradiction; certainly it isn't learned by experience, for as Aristotle says, all learning and knowledge presuppose it (Metaphysics 1005b (IV, 3)).
-Whereas in contrast, the distinction between meaning (sense and nonsense) and truth (true or false) does have to be learned, as witnessed by our presumption that all propositions are statements of fact, e.g. that 'Blue is a color' is a statement of fact about blue.
+For if anything might claim to be innate or knowable prior to and independently of experience ["a priori"] it is the principle of contradiction; certainly it isn't learned by experience, for as Aristotle says, all learning and knowledge presuppose it (Metaphysics 1005b (IV, 3)).
+Whereas in contrast, the distinction between meaning (sense and nonsense) and truth (true and false) does have to be learned, as witnessed by our presumption that all propositions are statements of fact, e.g. that 'Two is a number' is a statement of fact about two.

 I think the three distinctions (or "first principles") I mention above are axioms.
 And it seems correct that all assume the principle of contradiction, e.g. that the same proposition is not both true and false, both sense and nonsense, that a thing is not both a percept and a concept, at the same time and in the same sense.